Academic Information

 Degree Candidacy Extended

-Upon the recommendation of their departments and the approval of the Office of Graduate Studies, Arts & Sciences, students who do not complete their PhD degrees within their program length and potential one-year enrollment extension may remain doctoral candidates for up to five years.
+Upon the recommendation of their departments and the approval of the Office of Graduate Studies, Arts & Sciences, students who do not complete their PhD degrees within their program length and potential one-year enrollment extension may remain doctoral candidates for up to three years.
 Extended degree candidates are not registered for any courses, have no enrollment status, and receive none of the benefits available to registered Washington University students, including student loan deferment.

 Part-Time Students

 PhD candidates are not admitted as part-time students.
-Part-time status will be calculated strictly on the basis of registration in fewer than 9 course units without LGS 9000 registration and will be permitted only in extraordinary circumstances.
+Part-time status will be calculated strictly on the basis of registration in fewer than 9 course units without LGS 9000-level registration and will be permitted only in extraordinary circumstances.

 Courses and Tuition Remission